How to Prepare for a Vacation with Your Dog

 Estimate Read Time: 3 minutes

 Summary: If you're wondering how to vacation with your dog, this blog tells you everything you need to think about before heading on an adventure together...

-Leaving your best friend behind while you go on a vacation away can be a heartbreaking thought, so it’s only right that you take them with you!
-However, there are certain things to consider before you do this, so here are a few tips to help you get on that getaway with your furry friend.
+Leaving your best friend behind while you go on a vacation away can be a heartbreaking thought, so taking them with you may seem like the only right thing to do!
+However, there are certain things to think about and prepare before you go adventuring together, so here are a few tips to help you get on that getaway with your furry friend.

 Is your dog ready for the adventure?

-As with humans, you need to know if your dog is ready to go somewhere new, and of course ready to have the best time ever.
-It can be scary going away for the first, or even second or third time, to a new environment, so it might be worth going on day trips with your dog beforehand.
+Essentially, you need to know if your dog is ready to go somewhere new, and of course, ready to have the best time ever with you!
+It can be scary going away to a new environment, so it might be worth going on day trips with your dog beforehand.
 Let them explore new surroundings, get used to the different smells, and see how they deal with the journey there.

 Will they behave?

-Do not underestimate the importance of your dog’s behaviour!
+Do not underestimate the importance of your dog’s behavior!
 If you find it exhausting to take them on a walk around your local area, imagine what it will be like in a brand new setting.
-If you haven’t started training them already, it might be worth starting for your own sake, and also the safety of your pooch.

 Are you going to a dog-friendly destination?